Vegetarian School PS 244 Visits Woodstock

-You may not know that PS 244 (“PS” is NYC’s school naming system) is the first public schools in the nation to serve a healthy vegetarian lunch every day, and it is recognized by the Alliance for a Healthier Generation as one of the US’s healthiest schools.
+You may not know that PS 244 (“PS” is NYC’s school naming system) is the first public schools in the nation to serve a healthy vegetarian lunch every day, thanks to the work of the Coalition for Healthy School Food, and it is recognized by the Alliance for a Healthier Generation as one of the US’s healthiest schools.
 However, many of the students who attend are not vegetarian—and most have never met any farm animals before—so this was truly an eye-opening experience for them.

 Educating people young and old is one of the main reasons we started the sanctuary, so we were excited for the opportunity to host the 3rd grade and inspire compassion for farm animals in their little hearts.
 Students were broken down into small groups and visited all the various species around the sanctuary.
 Through meeting friendly pigs, cows, chickens and other animals used for food, children had the opportunity to make the important connection between the animals and the animal products on their plates.

 Perhaps the most rewarding moment was captured on camera, when a girl named Adrianna learned what section of a pig is used for bacon and exclaimed, “That’s where bacon comes from?
 I’m never eating meat again!”